If you want to be successful on Amazon in 2023 and beyond, you need to have a good Amazon PPC management strategy.

-It can be difficult at first to figure out what specific PPC strategy will benefit your brand the most — 42% of Amazon sellers cite managing their PPC bids as a top challenge in running their businesses.
+It can be difficult at first to figure out what specific PPC strategy will benefit your brand the most — managing PPC bids is one of the most common challenges among SMB sellers.
 By trying out each of the ad types, you can find out what works for you and what doesn’t.
 Then, once you have enough data, you can remove ads that you feel aren’t working while boosting those that do perform well.

 Types of Amazon PPC ads

 79% of Amazon SMB sellers advertise their products on or off Amazon.
 Of those, here is the breakdown of sellers who use Amazon Pay-per-click (PPC) advertising:

 - 30% use Sponsored Display ads.